Overview

 principal focus.

-- Define principal axis, principal focus, and focal length on one large labelled diagram before
+- Label principal axis, principal focus, and focal length on one large diagram before constructing

-- Teach two standard construction rays for a converging lens first: a ray parallel to the principal
+- Work through two standard construction rays for a converging lens first: a ray parallel to the principal

 axis refracts through the focus, and a ray through the optical centre continues straight.